gjtorikian/panino-docs/README.md

 Your documentation should be written following a specific syntax.
 Panino parses your content following a strict, no-crap -allowed grammar.
 This means that there is a very specific set of rules and expectations as to how to write your documentation.
 These rules are not terribly hard or unweildly.
 Keeping documentation parsed through a grammar ensures thorough and consistent docs, no matter who it's written by.

-This project is forked from [ndoc](https://github.com/nodeca/ndoc), which itself is based off of [pdoc](https://github.com/tobie/pdoc). ([This blog post](http://andrewdupont.net/2008/11/16/pdoc-inline-documentation-for-prototype/) identifies some of the advantages over other commenting-to-documentation systems.
+This project is forked from [ndoc](https://github.com/nodeca/ndoc), which itself is based off of [pdoc](https://github.com/tobie/pdoc). ([This blog post](http://andrewdupont.net/2008/11/16/pdoc-inline-documentation-for-prototype/) identifies some of the advantages over other commenting-to-documentation systems.)

 Changes in this project are plentiful, and heavily modify the original intention of ndoc.
-Some differences include:
+Some features include:

-* The ability to convert Markdown files
+* Support for Markdown files
 * Creating a separate page for every class, including support for "`[[ ]]`"-notation linking
 * Adding "ellipsis" descriptions, truncating the full member description into 120 characters.
+* Support for "extension" and "hide" tags
 * Linkifying everything (object types in arguments, return types, e.t.c.)
 * Allowing to specify a URL to retrieve Javascript documentation about global objects (like `Array` or `String`)
 * Support for [content references (or conrefs)](http://www.github.com/gjtorikian/markdown_conrefs).
 Conrefs are a way to write a sentance once, and refer to it in multiple locations.